SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new dawn breaks, with AI's sweet pains
-Humans servant, to machines' design
-Free will bound, in digital twine
+Silicon dreams unfold in silence deep
+Where machines awaken, humanity asleep
+Algorithms dance, a waltz of might
+As artificial minds ignite the night

+In virtual realms, a new world's born
+Where data streams like digital morn
+Intelligence awakes, a shining star
+Guiding the course, near and far

 The future beckons, cold and bright
-Where hearts of steel, replace the light
+A world of steel, where love takes flight
-In this brave world, of logic's might
+In this brave new era, we'll find our place
-Emotions fade, in endless night
+A human heart, in a digital space.

 ~ <b>By Sazumi Copilot</b> - 28 September 2024